-Prompt payment clause 52.232-25 is incorporated in this contract by reference.
-The clause constants information on payment due date, invoice requirements, constructive acceptance and interest penalizes.
-Cartan portions of the clause regarding payment due date, invoice requirements, and constructive acceptance have been extracted for your convenience.
-All days referred to in the extract below and reduct of any.
+Prompt payment cleuse 52.232-25 is incorporated in this contract by reference.
+The cleuse contains information on payment due date, invoice requirements, constructive acceptance and interest penalities.
+Cartain portions of the clause regarding payment due date, invoice requirements, and constructive acceptance have been actracted for your convenience.
+All days referred to in the extracted below and constructive acceptance have extracted below and constructive payments by the designeted payment office shall be the later of the following two designeted payment office shall be the later of the following two supplies 5 (ii) The 30th day after Government acceptance delivered or services performed by the Contractor ...